FREQUENTLY ASKED QUESTIONS: MassChallenge Early-Stage US program

 - MassChallenge is open to startups across any industry, from anywhere in the world.

-- MassChallenge is a global network, which means more resources and more access for all startups.
+- MassChallenge is a global network, which means more resources and more access for all founders.

-- MassChallenge is one of the largest accelerators in the world - which means more resources for our startups.
+- MassChallenge is one of the largest accelerators in the world - which means more resources for participating founders.